onedata/onedata-documentation/docs/intro.md

 sharing common authorization rules.

-The data in spaces can be accessed using a wide-range of [user interfaces][], including a Web UI and a command-line client based on [Fuse][].
+The data in spaces can be accessed using a wide-range of [user interfaces][], including a Web UI and a command-line client based on [FUSE][].
 It enables mounting your spaces to a local filesystem and accessing the data directly from a laptop, a cluster node, or a virtual machine deployed in the cloud.